-Obviously, nothing happens overnight, and you should extensively research ANY course that requires a time and money investment.
+Obviously, nothing happens overnight, and you should extensively research ANY course that requires time and a monetary investment.

 But let's go back and try to answer the main questions we asked ourselves at the beginning of the review:

-The level of expertize offered in the bundle of courses offered by Project 24 is amazing.
+The level of expertise offered in the bundle of courses offered by Project 24 is amazing.

-You can really come out on the other side with a solid webisite that really does give you some passive income.
+You can really come out on the other side with a solid website that really does give you some passive income.

 How much is entirely up to you, but in terms of what it offers, it totally over delivers.

-There is almost too much stuff that could sidetrick those suffering from shiny object syndrome, but having all these courses and a very active facebook group really point towards a successful experience.
+There is almost too much stuff that could sidetrack those suffering from shiny object syndrome, but having all these courses and a very active facebook group really points you towards a successful experience.

 They've been doing this for almost 20 years, earn 7 figure income from their sites alone and one of them has been recognized as one of the best 40 photographers in the world thanks to his blog.

-Whether you succeed will depend much more on the niche you choose, how you implement your writing and what affiliate resources you decide to sell.
+Whether you succeed or fail will depend much more on the niche you choose, how you implement your writing and what affiliate resources you decide to sell.

-The 60 step process is a great way for you to start being hand held by J&R, but after a while you're on your own, and that is the crux of the matter:
+The 60 step process is a great way for you to start out because you're being hand held by J&R, but after a while you're on your own, and that's the crux of the matter.

 Like in every enterprize, you reap what you sow.

-The course costs $499 for the first year, and $199 for all following years, to stay in the FB group and take part in all the new courses that are added for free.
+The course costs $449 for the first year and $199 for all following years to stay in the FB group as well as take part in all the new courses that are added for free.

-I think that if that is what you really want, then that's a hell of an offer!
+I think that if that's what you really want, then that's a hell of an offer.

 If you want to start a blog and market your products, Project 24 could be the right one for you.